darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/02 - Petition in the Winter Garden.md

 The Administrator listened the way granite listens—fully, without yielding, absorbing without changing.
 Her stillness was complete, the kind that made you aware of your own fidgeting, your own unnecessary motion.
 "You will be billeted with the others.
 We will feed you and keep you warm.
 We are not accepting external petitions under Redline Three."

 The refusal landed like a physical blow, settling in Samantha's chest with the weight of lead.
-She had known it was possible—probable, even—but hearing it spoken aloud made it real in a way that planning couldn't prepare her for.
-Her hands clenched at her sides, nails biting into palms already tender from the morning's work.
+Possible—probable, even—but hearing it spoken aloud made it real in a way that planning couldn't prepare her for.
+Her hands clenched.
+Nails bit into palms already tender from the morning's work.

 *Think.
 Don't react.
 Find another way.*